BobReed24/LPPO/readme.md

 ### Window Creation

-Window creation is currently in beta and requires testing.
+Window creation is currently in alpha and requires testing.
 Use the following commands to create and customize a window:

 - `runner.window.size: width, height;` - Sets the window size.
 - `runner.window.title: "Title";` - Sets the window title.